zonemaster/zonemaster/docs/public/specifications/test-zones/DNSSEC-TP/dnssec10.md

 An NSEC zone.
 No DNSKEY in response from ns1.
 Normal response from ns2.

 * Zone: server-no-dnssec-1.dnssec10.xa
   * The answer section in response from ns1 on the DNSKEY query is empty.
+Unsigned NODATA response without NSEC or NSEC3.
+  * The NSEC and NSEC3PARAM queries are irrelevant, but they also give a Unsigned NODATA response without NSEC or NSEC3 on ns1.

 ### SERVER-NO-DNSSEC-2
 An NSEC3 zone.
 No DNSKEY in response from ns1.
 Normal response from ns2.

 * Zone: server-no-dnssec-2.dnssec10.xa
   * The answer section in response from ns1 on the DNSKEY query is empty.
+Unsigned NODATA response without NSEC or NSEC3.
+  * The NSEC and NSEC3PARAM queries are irrelevant, but they also give a Unsigned NODATA response without NSEC or NSEC3 on ns1.

 ### ZONE-NO-DNSSEC-1
 No DNSKEY in response.

 * Zone: zone-no-dnssec-1.dnssec10.xa
   * The answer section in response on the DNSKEY query is empty.
+Unsigned NODATA response without NSEC or NSEC3.
+  * The NSEC and NSEC3PARAM queries are irrelevant, but they also give a Unsigned NODATA response without NSEC or NSEC3.

 [DNSSEC10]:                                                        ../../tests/DNSSEC-TP/dnssec10.md